Teaching guidelines +/- 15 minutes

 2. The "g" before e/i (ge/gi): it is pronounced strongly, like a "j".
 Example: gimnasio

-3. The "gu" with i/e (gui/gue): the "u" is NOT pronounced unless there is a diaeresis.
+3. The "gu" with i/e (gui/gue): The "u" is not pronounced unless it carries a diaeresis.
 Example: guitarra

 5. The "c" before e/i (ce/ci): is pronounced like a "z".
 Example: cima

-7. The "r" can sound like a "rr" at the beginning of the word or after the consonants "l", "n", "s".
+7. The "r" can sound like a "rr" at the beginning of a word or after the consonants "l", "n", "s".
 Example: rata

 Misma pronunciación